psychok7/django-yadpt-starter/README.md

 	- `ENVIRONMENT` must be either `production` or `dev` _(SSL certificates are only created production)_
 	- `PROJECT_NAME` is the name you wish to give your project.
 Bear in mind that this name will be used throughout the Docker environment (volumes, containers, networks, etc.)

-3. Add your beautifully crafted code and then start the `Docker Containers`
+3. Add your beautifully crafted code and then start the `Docker Containers`.
+Please note that choosing your environment properly is very important for your docker-compose .yml .
+If you are still developing use dev.yml.
+The default one is for production, so do not use this on your local machine while developing otherwise you will run into errors.

 		cd path/to/PROJECT_NAME
-		docker-compose build
+		docker-compose -f {env}.yml build
-		docker-compose up -d
+		docker-compose -f {env}.yml up -d

 4. At the moment you will probably run into some errors (because of issue https://github.com/psychok7/django-yadpt-starter/issues/13) and to fix them you must manually go into the docker container and delete the content of the database as explained.
 After that just run `docker-compose up -d --force-recreate`.